5S: A Place for Everything and Everything in its Place

 Unfortunately, a growing number of manufacturing facilities can rival a disorderly garage with one vital functional area: the parts storeroom.

 In too many factories, the parts storeroom serves as a dumping ground and catch-all space, rather than an essential hub of efficient operations.
 A badly organized parts storeroom cuts into profits and productivity for a number of reasons.
 For one thing, it requires the maintenance team to hunt through boxes, shelves and drawers for parts, wasting their time and delaying needed repairs.
-Plus a disorganized space can result in storeroom management personnel ordering duplicate supplies when someone can’t find an item and assume it is not in stock; or, ordering and storing items that are actually no longer needed on the factory floor.
-And, of course, a cluttered parts storeroom can be a major safety hazard.
+Plus, a disorganized space can result in storeroom management personnel ordering duplicate supplies when someone can’t find an item and assume it is not in stock, or ordering and storing items that are actually no longer needed on the factory floor.
+And finally, of course, a cluttered parts storeroom can be a major safety hazard.

 - Straighten (or Set in Order)

 When the 5S steps are implemented effectively, maintenance storeroom management efficiencies can be increased by up to 30%, and companies can save thousands or even millions of dollars.
-To find out more about 5S storeroom management, download this informative whitepaper, which gives an overview of what’s involved to establish a place for everything—with everything in its place.
+To find out more about 5S storeroom management, check out our whitepaper, which gives an overview of what’s involved to establish a place for everything—with everything in its place.

 Eric Martin is a General Manager for Advanced Technology Services, Inc.